PoddsändningarKonstSlate Culture Feed

 • Slate Culture Feed

-On the bonus episode, available exclusively for Slate Plus members, the panel talks about week one of the Olympics.
+On the bonus episode, available exclusively for Slate Plus members, the panel talks about the NCAA's messy player eligibility lawsuits.

 (Note: time codes are only accurate for Slate Plus members, who listen ad-free.)